-This program is designed to provide students with the coursework and research experiences to become leading researchers and practitioners in medical sociology.
+This program is designed to provide students with the coursework and research experiences to become leading researchers, professors and practitioners in medical sociology.
 Doctoral training in medical sociology exposes students to the central issues of the field through a variety of methodological techniques encompassing both qualitative and quantitative approaches.
-Graduate students study the social and cultural bases of health beliefs and behaviors, organizational structures of health care delivery, and patient-practitioner relationships, to name just a few examples.
+Graduate students study the social and cultural bases of health beliefs and behaviors, organizational structures of health care delivery, and health disparities relationships, to name just a few examples.
 Students acquire expertise in theory formulation and data analysis.

 There are abundant opportunities for graduate students to work with faculty on research projects in medical settings across the campus.

-Admission to the Ph.D. program in medical sociology generally requires a minimum overall score of 1150 on the old GRE (verbal and quantitative).
-The GRE test was revised in 2011, scores on this test should range from 150-162 verbal and 140-157 Quantitative.
+Admission to the Ph.D. program in medical sociology generally requires a minimum overall score of 290.
+Scores should range from 150-162 verbal and 140-157 Quantitative.
 Minimum GPA of 3.0 (A = 4.0), or a 3.2 GPA for the last 60 semester hours in a B.A. or B.S. program; and minimum GPA of 3.5 in all previous graduate coursework.
 Students should have completed at least 18 hours in social science courses, including social theory, statistics, and research methods.
 Students entering the program with a master's degree can waive 16 hours of courses, of which 6 credits are thesis research credits.
 Please see the sociology website for more information coming in with an MA, MPH, or MS. Because of the interdisciplinary nature of the Medical Sociology Ph.D. program, students with diverse backgrounds in social science and health-related fields are encouraged to apply.
 Students lacking adequate backgrounds in theory, research methods, or statistics may be required to make up deficits after enrollment.

 The Graduate Director and/or the student's faculty mentor will provide continuous advisement on academic progress during the student's graduate study, including assistance with course selection and recommendations for research experiences that are consistent with the student's developing interests and abilities.
 In addition, each year the student will be formally evaluated by the Graduate Committee and will be provided with performance feedback.